json-schema-org/JSON-Schema-Test-Suite/CONTRIBUTING.md

 Improvements to CI itself are very valuable as well, and reviewers who find repeated issues with proposed changes are highly encouraged to improve CI for any changes which may be automatically detected.

 Changes should be merged *as-is* and not squashed into single commits.
-Submitters are of course free to structure their commits as they wish throughout the review process, or in some cases to restructure the commits after a review is finished and they are merging the branch, but are not required to do so, and reviewers should not do so on behalf of the submitter without being requested to do so.
+Submitters are free to structure their commits as they wish throughout the review process, or in some cases to restructure the commits after a review is finished and they are merging the branch, but are not required to do so, and reviewers should not do so on behalf of the submitter without being requested to do so.

 Contributors with commit access may choose to merge pull requests (or commit directly) to the repository for trivial changes.
 The definition of "trivial" is intentionally slightly ambiguous, and intended to be followed by good-faith contributors.